fedora-riscv/releng/docs/source/sop_file_ftbfs.rst

 ======
 The FTBFS bugs are filed in bugzilla.

 #.
-Create a bugzilla bug for FTBFS, use the `previous FTBFS bugzilla bug example`_ if its not created
+Create a bugzilla bug for FTBFS
+    * use the `previous FTBFS bugzilla bug example`_ if its not created

+#.
+Set alias for RAWHIDEFTBFS
+    * remove RAWHIDEFTBFS alias from the previous FTBFS bugzilla
+    * set RAWHIDEFTBFS alias on the new rawhide version FTBFS bugzilla
+    * set the alias on RAWHIDEFailsToInstall bugzilla in same fashion

 #.
 Install `python-bugzilla-cli` on your local machine if its not installed
     ::